KorDum/TotemDefender/README.md

   ./gradlew setupDecompWorkspace idea genIntellijRuns
   ```

-2. Open the `Binnie*.ipr` project file using IntelliJ IDEA
+2. Open the `*.ipr` project file using IntelliJ IDEA

 3. Select `Minecraft Client` from _Run configurations_ and press the green play button.
 Minecraft should now launch with Binnie and all of its dependencies loaded :)